Monte Grande

 Monte Grande is a city which forms part of the urban agglomeration of Greater Buenos Aires.
 It is the administrative seat of Esteban Echeverría Partido in Buenos Aires Province, Argentina.

+It was founded in 1824 as an agricultural colony.
+The government of Martín Rodríguez worked with William Parish Robertson to settle 500 Scottish immigrants in the town in the 1820s.